d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

 will depend on how compatible the assumptions are with the observed data.

-In a sense, because neural networks are over-parameterized, possessing many more parameters than are needed to fit the training data, they tend to *interpolate* the training data (fitting it perfectly) and thus behave, in some ways, more like nonparametric models.
+In a sense, because neural networks are over-parametrized, possessing many more parameters than are needed to fit the training data, they tend to *interpolate* the training data (fitting it perfectly) and thus behave, in some ways, more like nonparametric models.